 One thing worth considering are the cash savings you’ll get with a new boiler, as opposed to the constant outlay on repairs with your old one.

-That could work out to £25 per month in savings.
-Given boiler finance deals are available from most boiler fitters in the £12-17 per month range, depending on the rating of your boiler and repair costs, a new one could be a no brainer.
+The Energy Saving Trust worked out that if you’re replacing an old G-rate boiler, you could save anywhere up to £305 per year with a new A-rated replacement.
+That works out to £25 per month in savings.
+Since boiler finance deals are available from most boiler fitters in the £12-17 per month range, depending on the rating of your boiler and repair costs, a new boiler is usually a no brainer.

 Still got questions about getting your new boiler fitted?
 Drop us a line via our contact page, and we’ll get back to you as soon as we can.